 This post contains affiliate links.
 That means if you click on my link and buy something, I will earn a small commission from the advertiser at no additional cost to you.
 Read my disclosure policy here.

 When you’re trying to save money and eat healthy, holidays are a struggle.

 During Easter, I feel like stores throw every kind of baby animal-shaped chocolate at my face.
-Between that and my inexplicable love for malted milk balls in the shape of robins eggs, Easter brings a lot to tempt our wallet.
+We walk by whole aisles full of pastel decor, baking supplies, and plastic things to fill our Easter baskets.
+Between that and my inexplicable love for malted milk balls in the shape of robins eggs, Easter brings a lot to tempt my wallet.

 The scavenger hunt cost my dad an hour or two every night before Easter, but it didn’t cost him any extra money.
 My parents turned the Easter basket tradition into something infinitely more memorable.

 In fact, it saved them money.
 Cottontail only left one gift for each child instead of a whole basket, and we didn’t even care.
 Well played Pops.

 Maybe creating a scavenger hunt makes you want to pull your hair out.
 What can you do instead that will create a fun memory for your kids and won’t cost extra?
 (HINT: hiding the gifts and playing a round of Warmer & Colder is always a win)

 When it comes to building a frugal, fun, junk-free Easter basket, I use the same rules for a junk-free Christmas Stocking.
 Get all those tips here.

 As a parent, I spend far too much time managing my kids’ sugar intake and the cheap plastic toys that come into our home.
 I’m not against candy, and I’m not against plastic.
 However, I am against excess and waste.